Types of Workers Compensation Benefits in Virginia – Find Out What Work Comp Benefits are Available

 Click on the link for more information on lifetime medical treatment under Virginia workers compensation.

-Income Benefits, Also Known Lost Wage Benefits
+Income Benefits, Also Known as Workers Comp Wage Loss Benefits

 When you’re hurt on the job, you not only have to deal with physical pain and depression but also how to pay for food, shelter, and other basic needs for your family.
 The employer’s insurance company will send you a weekly check for 2/3 of your average weekly wage if your work injury claim is accepted or approved by the Virginia Workers Compensation Commission.
 These benefits are known as temporary total disability benefits.